kyle-pena-nlp/swagger-mcp/README.md

 ## Limitations

 - Endpoints that have recursive schema references are not yet supported.
 - Cursor MCP integration is very early and frankly broken.
-(It does not like double quotes in the command line arguments.
-It does not like dashes in tool names.
-Sometimes, parameter descriptions cause silent errors).
 I try to address some of these with cursor mode `--cursor`, but it's still not great.
 Until Cursor MCP support gets better, you'll be happier with Windsurf.
 - We will never support automatic OAuth workflow execution.
 If the OAuth workflow creates a bearer token, you must obtain this token yourself by performing OAuth out-of-band, and provide this bearer token as a command line argument.
 - We do not support Swagger/OpenAPI specifications spread across multiple files (i.e.; fragments, extensions, etc.).
 - We do not support path variable substitution in server URLs (but we *do* support path variables in endpoints).